stevegt/grid-cli/v2/doc/220-graph.md

 ## Overview

-A sequence matching graph is a data structure used to match input sequences to stored sequences by traversing nodes and edges.
-Each node and edge in the sequence-matching graph is composed to facilitate efficient sequence matching.
+A sequence matching graph is a data structure used to match input sequences to stored sequences by traversing nodes and edges efficiently.
+Each node and edge in the sequence-matching graph has specific compositions that facilitate efficient sequence matching.

 ## Node Composition